25th Infantry Division Change of Command Ceremony

 |0

-This work, 25th Infantry Division Change of Command Ceremony [Image 16 of 16], by PFC Peter Bannister, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 25th Infantry Division Change of Command Ceremony [Image 5 of 5], by SGT Brandon Roland, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.